 Timber Frame Construction vs. Post and Beam Construction vs. Conventional Construction

-Traditional timber frame construction relies on beautiful (and sometimes exquisite) wood-to-wood joinery to connect heavy timbers.
+Traditional timber frame techniques rely on beautiful (and sometimes exquisite) wood-to-wood joinery to connect heavy timbers.
 Traditional timber framing doesn’t use much metal–and what metal is required by engineering, is typically hidden.

 Post and beam construction also uses heavy timber, making it similar to timber framing.
 But the main difference between post and beam construction and timber frame construction is the way the pieces of timber are connected.
 Post and beam structures rely on metal fasteners like steel plates and bolts.